Raul-Tenorio02/javaRE/README.md

 1. Improve the use of the ternary operator.
 2. Fix bugs and unwanted behavior of classes and methods (already fixing many of them)
 3. Implement Records, Hash, Streams etc.
-4. Add a method to reveal the contents of Film-type Files. (already started developing it)
-5. Create a more organized way to list files. (already started developing it)
-6. Develop a frontend. (currently working on it)
+4. Develop a frontend. (currently working on it)
-7. Integrate with a database. (currently working on it)
+5. Integrate with a database. (currently working on it)
-8. Merge it all to create a web version using RESTful API concepts with Spring and JPA/Hibernate. (currently working on it)
+6. Merge it all to create a web version using RESTful API concepts with Spring and JPA/Hibernate. (currently working on it)

 # Instructions